Skip to content

 1. Safer When Handling User Input

-When you allow users to enter data (like filling out a form or typing in a chat box), you don’t always know what they’ll type.
-If you use f-strings or .format() directly with that input, and you’re not careful, it might cause problems — like running unwanted code.
+When you let users input data (e.g., completing a form or typing into a chat box), you can’t always be sure what they’ll type.
+If you use f-strings or .format() on that input directly, and you’re not paying attention, it could lead to issues — such as running unwanted code.

-Template Strings avoid this risk by treating all user input as plain text.
-They don’t try to run it, calculate it, or treat it as a command.
+Template Strings circumvent this threat by handling all user input as plain text.
+They do not attempt to execute it, compute it, or interpret it as a command.

 Example: